js216/CeNTREX/DAQ/README.md

    > connections; you have only to want to find them.
    > [Umberto Ecco: Foucault's Pendulum]

-This is the software to control and record parameters of the Centrex experiment.
+This is the software to control and record the parameters of the Centrex experiment.

+## Configuration files

+Upon starting, the program reads the general configuration file `config/settings.ini` that defines general program settings; the values are read into the `config` dictionary.

+Device configurations are read from `.ini` files in the `config/devices` directory.
+These files have the structure:

+    [device]
+    name = bottom_compressor   # name of device as used internally by the program label = Bottom compressor  # name of the device as displayed by the program path = beam_source/thermal # where to store the numerical CSV/HDF data driver = CPA1110           # name of the driver class correct_response = 50306   # for connection testing

+    [attributes]               # attributes to be stored with the HDF dataset units = s, F, F, F, F, psi, psi, psi, psi, psi, amps ...

+    [enabled]
+    type = Checkbutton
+    value = 1

+    [dt]                       # loop delay
+    type = Entry
+    value = 1.0

+    [...]                      # any number of further controls for the device ...

+The information in these files is passed as a dictionary to the constructor of `Device` objects:

+    dev_config = {
+                "name"              : params["device"]["name"],
+                "label"             : params["device"]["label"],
+                "path"              : params["device"]["path"],
+                "correct_response"  : params["device"]["correct_response"],
+                "driver"            : eval(paramsdevice[]["driver"]),
+                "attributes"        : params["attributes"],
+                "controls"          : {},
+            }

+Most elements here are already explained above.
+The `controls` dictionary is to contain everything related to the control of the device: the GUI elements, the related variables, etc.

 ## Data structure

-Let's store data in an HDF5 file.
+The data is to be stored in an HDF5 file.
 Each experimental run (e.g. initial pumpdown, testing the pulse tube cooling / heaters, etc.) is its own group.
 Each of these groups in turn contains subgroups:

      /beam_source/pressure
                   thermal